 The biggest secret to success for the GED students is in standing firm to all the challenges that he or she may face.
-Unlike a high school student, a GED Student has to deal with everything that comes at him.
+Unlike a high school student, a GED student has to deal with everything that comes at him.
 So in this post, we’ll take a closer look at GED students and challenges they face.

 I make this comparison because the high school student’s role is well defined and will rarely deviate from it.
 A GED student has to look into everything, from work to caring for the family to studying at night.

 Check out also this TEDxBergen (Norway) video in which Max Gouchan talks about challenges for young entrepreneurs.
 Max has the capacity to explain challenges in a straightforward, simple way as you will see:

 Max Gouchan believes that entrepreneurs can get to success and that getting the best possible education is not necessarily always required.
 After Max dropped out of his Norwegian high school, he started an oil industry supply company.

 Sometimes you just have to start.
 You can think, strategize, and plan what you are going to do, and how you are going to do it, not realizing how much time goes by.
 Many people ask themselves, and us, how long it takes to get your GED.
 Well, it has to do with mindset shifts.